PoisotLab/ms_network_prediction/manuscript.md

 using Monte-Carlo simulation methods.
 Errors induced by the spatial or temporal extrapolation of data also need to be taken into account when estimating the uncertainty of a model's output [@Peters2004StrEco].

-### What scales are suitable for the prediction of species interactions?

-As described above, we can use different trait-based proxies to predict potential interactions.
-The choice of such proxies should be theoretically linked to the spatial scale we are using in our prediction [@Wiens1989SpaSca].
-At some scales we can use morphological traits of co-occurring species to assess the probability of interaction between them [@Bartomeus2016ComFra].
-This translates to a spatial extent that does not necessarily capture the entire distribution of a given set of species, with a resolution that is sufficient to capture the phenotypical variability of the species.
-At some scales, we can infer interactions through the phylogenetic similarity between species, assuming their functional traits are themselves are conserved [@Gomez2010EcoInt].
-On evolutionary scales where the niche is conserved, we can think of the probability that one species will interact with another as the distance between them in niche-space [@Desjardins-Proulx2017EcoInt], and this can be modeled using by simulating neutral expectations of trait variation on phylogenies [@Davies2021EcoRed].
-At the smallest scales, we may be interested in predicting behavioral traits like foraging behavior [@Bartomeus2016ComFra].
-At this point, the spatial resolution in this case should is fine enough that a model may be precise in a given system, but much less generalizable.
-At this scale it is also important to consider abundance's effect on probability of an encounter [@Wells2013SpeInt].

 ## Time